PhantomCybernetics/phntm_bridge_docs/basics/custom-message-types.rst

 Custom Message & Service Types
 ==============================

-The Bridge node looks for IDL files containing messsage type definition for every discovered ROS topic and service.
+The Bridge Client node looks for IDL files containing messsage type definition for every discovered ROS topic and service.
-These files are uploaded to the Cloud Bridge, parsed, and then pushed into the Web UI as JSON.
+These files are uploaded to the Bridge Server, parsed, and then pushed into the Web UI as JSON definitions.
 This enables binary messages to be serialized and deserialized on each end regardless of ROS version.

-Various basic message and service types are installed with the Bridge node.
-In order to handle any message or service type, it is necessary to install these definitoins inside the Bridge node's docker container.
+Various basic message and service types are installed with the Bridge Client node.
+In order to handle any message or service type, it is necessary to make custom definitoins available inside the Bridge Client node's Docker container.

-This is done using the extra_packages configuration option in the phntm_bridge.yaml.
+This is done using the extra_packages configuration option in the phntm_bridge.yaml config file.
+This list contains either a ROS project folder (mapped into the Docker container(, or a ROS2 package name to be installed with apt-get (for "ros-distro-some-package" use only "some_package")

 .. code-block::
    :caption: phntm_bridge.yaml

     extra_packages:
-     - /ros2_ws/src/vision_msgs
+     - /ros2_ws/src/vision_msgs # ROS project folder to be compiled
      - /ros2_ws/src/astra_camera_msgs
-     - some_other_package
+     - some_other_package # package to be installed wit apt-get

-This list contains either a package folder mapped into the Docker container, or a ROS2 package name to be installed via apt-get (for "ros-distro-some-package" only use "some_package")

 Don't forget live package folders need to be mapped inside the container using the volumes attribute in compose.yaml.
-You need to reference the package root (i.e. where the package.xml file is):
+You need to reference the package root folder (i.e. where the package.xml file is located):

 .. code-block::
    :caption: compose.yaml